AairTheGreat/StardewValleyMods/Better Garbage Cans/README.md

 ---------------------- | -------
 `Id`                 |Game internal ID for the object.
 You can change this if you know the item id you want.
 `Name`                | What humans know the items as.
 Not really used by the mod, just useful if you don't know the item ID.
+`Enabled`          | If the treasure is enabled, then it can be selected to become the player's treasure.
 `Chance`          | The chance this treasure is selected if it's treasure group is selected.
 Value range: (0.0 - 1.0) `MinAmount`        | The minimum number of items you can get from the garbage can.
 `MAxAmount`               | The maximum number of items you can get from the garbage can.
+`AvailableStartTime`          | The start time for when the item is available to be selected.
-`Enabled`          | If the treasure is enable to be selected to become the player's treasure.
+`AvailableEndTime`          | The end time is the last time for the item to be available to be selected.

 Here is an example of a garbage can entry looks like:
 ```